Introduction to Ranitidine

 Ranitidine demonstrated effectiveness in treating these conditions until markets withdrew the medication because of safety concerns.
 People who previously took ranitidine need to visit their healthcare provider so they can get alternative medications.

-Dosage and Administration of Ranitidine
+Dosage and Administration

 The dosage of ranitidine varied depending on the condition being treated, the patient’s age, and medical history.
 Some general dosage guidelines included: